VHS Revival checks-in with Tony Scott’s explosive pop culture fairy tale

 There are several other performances which help to elevate the movie’s overall appeal.
 British veteran Gary Oldman is almost unrecognizable as the heavily scarred Drexl, a dreadlocked pimp with black delusions.
 There is also comic relief in the form of Hollywood producer Lee Donowitz and his lickspittle Elliot Blitzer, a timid fool who sets up a once in a lifetime coke deal with the enigmatic Clarence.
 The grossly underrated Saul Rubinek is typically wonderful as the decadent Donowitz, a man who is one cynical quip away from a heart attack, and the immensely talented Bronson Pinchot hams it up as the effeminate Blitzer, his comical misfortune with a sample bag of yeyo landing them in the middle of a deftly orchestrated shootout involving the mafia, a parasitic police force, and a couple of heavily armed guards who consider themselves above the law.
 This is Hollywood satire at its most obvious, but its lack of restraint proves its biggest attraction.

 There are other notable cameos of decreasing relevance: a pre-Sopranos Gandolfini putting in an admirable audition for what would become his most famous role.
 There is also a young Brad Pitt making the most of his limited screen time as a hopeless stoner breezing through a selection of absurd confrontations.
-Scott is a director synonymous with overblown blockbusters, and the characters in True Romance are perfect for his shallow brand of feverish action, but he is also a director of admirable skill, and while deftly paced set-pieces throb with exhilaration, there are moments of subtle poignancy which elevate his work above the majority of action fare, a scene in which a cop sits down and dies in a pile of feathers just one example of his keen eye for the hypnotically cinematic.
+Scott is a director synonymous with overblown blockbusters, and the characters in True Romance are perfect for his shallow brand of feverish action, but he is also a director of admirable skill, and amongst a series of tightly wound set-pieces there are moments of subtle poignancy which elevate his work above the majority of action fare, a scene in which a cop sits down and dies in a pile of feathers just one example of his keen eye for the distinctly cinematic.

 Elliot – Hi.
 How are you?
 My name’s Elliot, and I’m with the Cub Scouts of America.
 We’re… we’re selling uncut cocaine to get to the jamboree.